-- B. If a student is removed from class more than ten (10) times in a school year, the school district shall notify the parent or guardian of the student's tenth removal from class and make reasonable attempts to convene a meeting with the student's parent or guardian to discuss the problem that is causing the student to be removed from class. - C. Procedures for Removal of a Student From a Class. - 1.
+- A. Student must be removed from class immediately if the student engages in assault or violent behavior.
+"Assault" is an act done with intent to cause fear in another of immediate bodily harm or death; or the intentional infliction of, or attempt to inflict, bodily harm upon another.
+The removal from class shall be for a period of time deemed appropriate by the principal, in consultation with the teacher. - B. If a student is removed from class more than ten (10) times in a school year, the school district shall notify the parent or guardian of the student's tenth removal from class and make reasonable attempts to convene a meeting with the student's parent or guardian to discuss the problem that is causing the student to be removed from class. - C. Procedures for Removal of a Student From a Class. - 1.
 The instructor must notify the office or the individual designated in the student's behavioral intervention plan if one exists.
 Behaviors not addressed in the student's behavior plan shall be subject to the disciplinary guidelines in this policy. - 2.
 The student will be sent or escorted, as necessary, to the office or room specified in the behavioral intervention plan. - 3.
 The instructor will contact the principal regarding reasons for removal. - D. Responsibility for and Custody of a Student Removed From Class. - 1.
 The principal or designee assumes responsibility for a student removed from class. - 2.
 Students, following a behavior plan which specifies reporting to another individual, shall become his/her responsibility. - E. Procedures for Return of a Student to a Class From Which the Student Was Removed. - 1.
 The principal or designee will develop a plan for readmitting the student to class. - 2.
 The readmission plan may include consequences or other interventions. - F. Procedures for Notification. - 1.
-The principal or designee will determine when it is appropriate to contact parents/guardians and the means by which the notification will occur. - G. Disabled Students; Special Provisions. - 1.
+The principal or designee will determine when it is appropriate to contact parents/guardians and the means by which the notification will - G. Disabled Students; Special Provisions. - 1.
 State and federal special education regulations will be followed. - 2.
 Local special education staff will be notified/consulted when appropriate. - H. Procedures for Detecting and Addressing Chemical Abuse Problems of Students While on School Premises. - 1.
-Establishment of a chemical abuse preassessment team pursuant to Minn.
+Establishment of a chemical abuse pre-assessment team pursuant to Minn.
 Stat. § 121A.26; - 2.
 Establishment of a school and community advisory team to address chemical abuse problems in the district pursuant to Minn.
 Stat. § 121A.27; - 3.
-Establishment of teacher reporting procedures to the chemical abuse preassessment team pursuant to Minn.
+Establishment of teacher reporting procedures to the chemical abuse pre-assessment team pursuant to Minn.
 Stat. § 121A.29. - I. Procedures for Immediate and Appropriate Interventions Tied to Violations of the Code of Student Conduct. - J. Any Procedures Determined Appropriate for Encouraging Early Involvement of Parents or Guardians in Attempts to Improve a Student's Behavior. - K. Any Procedures Determined Appropriate for Encouraging Early Detection of Behavioral Problems.